-Chris handles corporate and business legal matters, including securities, capital raising, funds management, contract negotiation and drafting, finance, joint ventures, limited partnerships, commercial property (sale, purchase and leasing) and other general business law.
+Chris handles business and commercial property legal matters, including the sale and purchase of businesses and shares, shareholders’ agreements, general contract negotiation and drafting, finance, joint ventures, limited partnerships, commercial property (sale, purchase and leasing), construction and other general business law.

 Contact Chris Taylor

 |DDI||09 470 2456|

 |Cell||027 470 2456|